Professional Inspiration: Dan's Story

 As I stood outside the ruins of my car waiting for a tow truck to scrape it away, I couldn’t help but think that, just maybe, this may be some sort of sign…

 I think a lot of people have the idea that their lives are just going to get better.
 That one day, without reason, it will improve.
 But without hard work it almost never does.
 The truth is, the idea of quitting my corporate job, starting a business, and traveling abroad had been on my radar since my first backpacking trip to Asia in 2014.
 Like so many others that cliched dream was always racing through my head when I was having a bad day.
 But it was little more than that, a rumor, a pipe dream that would dissipate with even the slightest hint of realization.

 I could never push myself to take action.
-I think part of the problem was that I didn’t hate my job.
+I think part of the problem was that I liked my job.
 It paid well, I liked most of the people, and I could honestly see myself working there for the rest of my life.
 I was comfortable, but for the most part, unhappy.
-I think that my notoriously bad day told me, vividly, that although my job was OK, there were probably many more stressed and uninspired days, living out someone else’s dream, ahead of me.
+I think that my notoriously bad day told me, vividly, that although my job was OK, there were probably many more stressed and uninspired days, doing work that I wasn't passionate about.

 That was my motivation.
 Not a near-death wake-up call.
 But an ‘I’m barely living,’ realization.

 Within a month my brother (Brad) and I had started forming the idea of a career development business.
 It was something I had been doing for years and had a lot of experience with.
 Plus, with my employment in HR, it was a logical side hustle.
 Brad, on the other hand, was a competent writer, gifted coach, and communicator who could learn the technical side of the work quickly while contributing extensively in other areas.